anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 within "lunarNIC_author" need not be prepended as the extension collision is avoided by "lunarNIC_author".

+## Suffixless Prefixes #{suffixless_prefixes}

+Some RDAP extensions define only one JSON value and do not prefix it with their RDAP extension identifier instead using the extension identifier as the JSON name for that JSON value.
+This is a "suffixless prefix".

+Consider the example in (#child_json_values).
+Using the "suffixless prefix" pattern, that example could be written as:

+    {
+      "handle" : "ABC123",
+      "remarks" :
+      [
+        {
+          "description" :
+          [
+            "She sells sea shells down by the sea shore.", "Originally written by Terry Sullivan."
+          ]
+        }
+      ],
+      "lunarNIC" :
+      {
+        "firstInitial": "J",
+        "lastName": "Heinlein"
+      }
+    }

+The use of a "suffixless prefix" is not in accordance with the guidance given in [@!RFC9083] and is NOT RECOMMENDED.

 # Camel Casing

 The styling convention used in [@!RFC9083] for JSON names is often called